-Task No Task Name Responsible Related Datasets T4.1 Digital twinning of manufacturing processes VIS N/A T4.2 Sensors modelling and virtualization FINT N/A T4.3 Prediction of upcoming defects towards zero downtime manufacturing CERTH N/A T4.4 Simulation engine for production planning VIS WP4_1 eCat
+Task No Task Name Responsible Related Datasets T4.1 Digital twinning of manufacturing processes VIS N/A T4.2 Sensors modelling and virtualization FINT WP4_2 Virtualised Airquality Sensors Data T4.3 Prediction of upcoming defects towards zero downtime manufacturing CERTH N/A T4.4 Simulation engine for production planning VIS WP4_1 eCat

 Overview

 Dataset ID WP4_1

 Dataset Title eCat

 Work Package WP4

 Task / Deliverable T4.4

 Partner(s) VIS

 Data Type Primary data collected by partnerSecondary data (not publicly available)

 Format .vcmx, .vcm

 Details

 Description The virtual components have been created and maintained by VIS and contains the following datasets: Geometries (CAD datasets), Behaviours and Parameters (design and operation datasets)

 Data Size ~2GB

 Status Established

 Use in OPTIMAI The available virtual models will be the starting point to create simulation models and to virtualize production scenarios.

 Use beyond OPTIMAI Virtual models are currently used within different research projects.
 The utilization of the models required a valid license of Visual Components 4.0, and the acceptance of the EULA.

 Open Data

 ls the data open?
 No, available only with a valid license of Visual Components 4.0 and acceptance of the EULA

 Explanation

 Storage location

 Who Visual Components Oy

 Metadata Data only accessible through Visual Components 4.0 GUI

 How Data only accessible through Visual Components 4.0 GUI software

 Increase data re-use N/A

 Ethics and Data Protection

 Personal Data No personal data is included

 Security Requirements eCat is located in a secure server with only read functionality.
 Maintenance of the virtual components is done by Visual Components Oy.

+Comments The public eCat is only available for the users with a valid license for Visual Components 4.0 which have accepted the EULA before installing.